akuma/demo-springmvc/README.md

 The Spring MVC Demo
 ================================

-This is a demo webapp for demonstrating Spring MVC Framework.
+This is a webapp for demonstrating Spring MVC Framework.